Key takeaways

 If you are always creating the compassionate explanation, pause.

 Maybe they are overwhelmed.
 Maybe they are avoidant.
+Maybe work is heavy.
 Maybe they were hurt before.
-Maybe work is hard.
 Maybe they do not know how to receive love.
 Maybe they are scared because the connection is real.

 But if your explanation is doing more work than their behavior, you are not receiving enough evidence.

-Sign two: the best moments carry the whole connection
+Sign two: the best moments are doing all the work

 One incredible night.
 One deep conversation.
 One look.
 One apology.
 One weekend where everything felt aligned.